-The Probe findings are primarily based on detailed analysis of technical and energy performance, together with occupant feedback, and backed up by contextual and observational work.
-Probe does not include benchmarked studies of cost, aesthetics or space efficiency/utilisation.
+The Probe findings are primarily based on detailed analysis of a) technical and energy performance, and b) occupant feedback, backed up by contextual and observational work.
+For reasons that we have explained elsewhere (Bordass et al, 2002), Probe does not include benchmarked studies of cost, aesthetics or space efficiency / utilisation.

 This chapter uses the concepts of flexibility and adaptability as a theme for exploring some of the implications for design that we have discovered in our performance studies.
-We do not attempt here to give detailed examples - that is a project for the future.
+We not not attempt here to give detailed examples (that is project for the future).
 We are looking for some of the main lessons which we draw from our observations so far.
-These - seven in all - are in the last section.
+These seven in all - are in the last section.

-Everything that we are trying to say here should be relevant in some way to design decisions, however, we are not concerned only with design, but rather with the total building system that results after handover and occupation.
+Everything that we are trying to say here should be relevant in some way to design decisions, but we are not concerned only with design, but with the total building system that results after handover and occupation.
 This includes, for example, usability and manageability (which, sadly, are usually absent from mainstream discussion about design), environmental impact, and reference to the underlying social and technical changes affecting buildings, their location and procurement.

-We are conscious that the terms 'design' and 'quality' are both abstract and profound (taken separately and together) with different meanings for different players.
-For example, unlike architects, building users are frequently concerned only incidentally with the fine points of aesthetics.
+We are conscious that the terms "design" and "quality" are both abstract and profound (taken separately and together) with different meanings for different players.
+For example, unlike architects, building users are frequently only incidentally concerned with the fine points of aesthetics.
 They have a much more practical bent.
-'Will the building allow me to carry out my tasks to the best of my ability?'
-'Will it get in the way of what I have to do?'
-'Will it make my life easier?'
-To users, a goodlooking but impractical building will not win the day.
+"Will the building allow me to carry out my tasks to the best of my ability?"
+"Will it get in the way of what I have to do?"
+"Will it make my life easier?"
+To users, a good-looking but impractical building will not win the day.

-We also frequently use the word design in tandem with management.
-We draw on Bill Allens's aphorism, slightly adapted: 'Building research should never be more than one step away from a design or management decision.'
+We also frequently use the word "design" in tandem with "management".
+We draw on Bill Allens's aphorism, slightly adapted:

+"Building research should never be more than one step away from a design or management decision".